Updated April 2026

 Before you type “jobs near me” into a search bar, ask yourself:

 Expert Tip: Your personality plays a huge role in your career satisfaction.
-Using frameworks like the Big Five Personality Traits can help you understand why certain environments feel toxic to you and which ones will help you thrive.
+Using systems like the Big Five Personality framework can help you understand why certain environments feel toxic to you and which ones will help you thrive.

 Step 2: How to Change Jobs Without Quitting